Luís Vaz de Torres: Origins and early life

-–1608 voyage, which points to an origin in the northwest province of Spain, i. e., Galicia.
+–1608 voyage, which points to an origin in the northwest historical territory of Spain, i. e., Galicia.
 Most contemporary historians accept this as evidence of his origins.
 The year and exact place of his birth are unknown; assuming him to have been in his late thirties or forties in 1606, a birth year of around 1565 is considered likely.

 Torres has been presented by some writers as Portuguese, without any evidence to back up the claim.
 Galician spelling at the time was indistinguishable from Portuguese.
 Records never call Torres Portuguese but note remarks made by crew members of the Portuguese origins of Pedro Fernandes de Queirós.

-Torres entered the navy of the Spanish Crown at some point and found his way to its South American viceroyalties.
+Torres entered the navy of the Spanish Crown at some point and found his way to its South American possessions.
 He first entered the historical record as the nominated commander of the second ship in an expedition to the Pacific proposed by the Portuguese born navigator Pedro Fernandes de Queirós, searching for Terra Australis.
 There is no known contemporary depiction of his face or person.